-To help independent and unsigned bands make money.
+To help independent bands make money.

 The music business is a business like any other, and in order to be in business you need to sell stuff.
 If you’re not making sales, you’re not in business.